Girl recalls poor care in Texas border station

 She was one of hundreds of migrant children who have been held this year in holding cells at a U.S. Customs and Border Protection station near El Paso that has come under fire for holding children in squalid and unsanitary conditions.

-In a video obtained by The Associated Press, the girl — speaking in Spanish — tells her Minnesota-based attorney Alison Griffith that children were “treated badly” and were not allowed to play or bathe.
+In a video obtained by The Associated Press, the girl — speaking in Spanish — tells her Minnesota-based attorney Alison Griffith children were “treated badly” and were not allowed to play or bathe.
 The girl’s face is not visible on the video to protect her privacy and not jeopardize her immigration case.

 El Paso, Texas, attorney Taylor Levy, who worked with the girl’s family, said she and her sister were separated from their aunt when they arrived in the U.S. on May 23.
 The children, from Central America, were put in the Border Patrol station in Clint, Texas, Levy said.
 Their aunt is still being detained.